Mateusz-Myszczyszyn/RestaurantApi/README.md

 Api for Restaurant menagment(.net core from the beginning).
-Asp.Net Core in .net core 3.1 runtime.
+Asp.Net Core in .net 5.0 runtime.